Where are Interest Rates Going?

 d.
 As stated above, we have rapid inflation rates that are pushing up the housing market

-If you've been on the fence about a purchase, and plan to use a mortgage, I recommend buying sooner rather than later, all other factors the same, unless considering buying at the end of 2023 or in 2024.
+If you've been on the fence about a purchase, and plan to use a mortgage, I recommend being patient about purchasing right now and not rushing it.
 If you're purchasing in cash, when you should buy depends on the timing of the market, as discussed on this page, all other factors the same.

-If you're buying in cash, if you're able to wait, you're likely better off purchasing at the end of 2023 than in early 2022 because even if the rates are higher at the end of 2023 than they are in the beginning of 2023, the prices are likely to be lower at the end of 2023 than they are at the beginning of 2023.
+If you're buying in cash, if you're able to wait, you're likely better off purchasing at the end of 2023 since the prices are likely to be lower at the end of 2023 than they are in mid-2023.

-If you're selling, you're likely better off selling now than selling at the end of 2023 when rates may be higher than they are now and with prices lower.
+If you're selling, you're likely better off selling in mid-2023 than selling at the end of 2023 when prices will likely be lower.

 That said, things change if you're selling and buying around the same time.

-If selling something of high value and buying in cash at lower value in cash, you're better off selling now and buying immediately or even better, if an extra few moves wouldn't be too costly, renting for a year, then purchasing when prices are lower.
+If selling something of high value and buying in cash at a lower value in cash, you're better off selling when the market is high and buying immediately or even better, if an extra few moves wouldn't be too costly, renting until purchasing in the Winter (i.e. December) when prices are lower, though keep in mind that inventory is also lower then typically though demand is even lower.

 A buyer recently shared with me that they planned to take time to improve their credit prior to purchasing.
 Some buyers may wish to acquire a larger down payment prior to purchasing.

-In a typical market, each are good ideas for many.
+In a typical market, each is a good idea for many.
 For some buyers, taking care of some things on their credit or increasing their cash to close prior to purchase is a must.
 If you haven't paid taxes in years, that also will need to be taken care of prior to purchasing.
 You shouldn't even seek prequalification prior to doing that.
 If you don't have any savings, likewise, purchasing could be quite difficult prior to securing more funds.

-In today's interest rate environment (at least, after the upcoming FED meeting, since a rate lock prior to the FED meeting could yield solid dividends by comparison), if you have a 720 and are trying to shift your credit score to a 740 prior to purchasing, if it can be done quickly (i.e. <1 month), you may want to do that.
+In today's interest rate environment, if you have a 720 and are trying to shift your credit score to a 740 prior to purchasing if it can be done quickly (i.e. <1 month), you may want to do that.
 There are some options to rapidly increase your credit score that can take a month or less.
 For instance, decreasing utilization on credit cards from 105% to 0% can happen within 1 month for some buyers, yielding substantially better terms for rates and mortgage insurance if applicable.
 In another example, if you have a paid medical collection(s) from years ago, those can sometimes be removed in around a month if you go through the right channels, & I've seen where a small step like that increased scores by around 100 points in around a month.